 We also found in societies where the culture is to save more and for people to control their desires and instincts, the default on mortgages is lower.
 The findings are true both in relatively stable economic periods (2010-2013) and during a period of financial crisis (2008-2009).

 Australia has a low default rate on mortgage, thanks to a strong level of national income, stable growth of the property market and a low unemployment rate.
-But it ranks high in all cultural dimensions that potentially lead to high default rate, this is accentuated during times of widespread economic hardship.
-So policymakers should be mindful of unfavourable economic conditions that may trigger default on mortgages.
+However, it ranks high in all cultural dimensions that potentially lead to high default rate which times of widespread economic hardship accentuates.
+So policymakers should be mindful of unfavourable economic conditions that may trigger mortgage default.

 There are a number of explanations for our findings.
-Individuals who have a tendency to enhance or protect their self esteem, by taking credit for success and denying responsibility for failure, may overestimate their abilities make enough money to meet their long term financial obligations.
+Individuals who have a tendency to enhance or protect their self esteem by taking credit for success and denying responsibility for failure may overestimate their abilities to make enough money to meet their long term financial obligations.
 They also have relatively weaker self-monitoring skills and may not budget well.

 Also, in societies where people are expected to be independent and only take care of their own interests, the rate of default on mortgage is higher.
 A lack of access to support from extended families and groups may make it difficult to pay back their mortgages during the period of financial hardship.